Money-saving tips for traveling abroad

 Before you start shopping for travel medical insurance, call your existing health insurance company to determine if it includes any international coverage.
 If not, ask your insurer if it sells supplemental travel medical policies or if it partners with another provider that does.
 Beyond that, the U.S. State Department's website maintains a list of travel medical insurance providers.5 Moves to Save Money on Overseas Travel

 Want to have a seamless trip overseas?
 Then make sure you hammer out a checklist of money moves before leaving.
 Preparing a budget, getting currency exchange quotes and checking on foreign ATM bank fees can leave you more time -- and money -- for swank Parisian cafes.
 Here are five money moves that can help you avoid mad dashes for cash while traipsing the cobblestones of Florence, Italy.The Good, Bad and Ugly of Currency Exchange when Traveling

 If you're not careful, currency conversion fees can cost more than you expect.
 To get the best bang for your U.S. dollar abroad, update your knowledge of currency exchange.
-Before your next trip, take a look at the best and worst methods of currency exchange by following Bankrate's "thumbs-up" or "thumbs-down" rating.
+Before your next trip, take a look at the best and worst methods of currency exchange.
 By using the best practices and avoiding the worst, you'll save money on your next trip.5 Tips for European Travel on a Budget

 Turn on the news, and it seems yet another country is in an economic tailspin.
 But a country's fiscal woes could mean good fortune for U.S. travelers.
 Here's a rundown of the cheapest and (relatively) safest destinations where your dollar will stretch further.Going Abroad: Who Offers EMV Credit Cards?